 Figure 6: Result analysis.
 The middle Display Resolution experiences both a better sale and a worse sale.

 We can clearly see that phones with middle display resolution tend to attract more customer to click in and purchase.
 Phones with lower and higher recording definition are more welcomed, while phones with medium counterpart are less intriguing.
 Phones with lower RAM, ROM, and CPU involve in more click rate, whereas phones with higher equivalents involve in more convert rate.
 For both highest camera resolution and price, the medium ones are both attractive.

+It is obvious that a qualitative analysis is not ample for the issue, which indicates we need to do further analysis.

-Linear Regression
+Logistic Regression

+Before Logistic Regression, we consider a third model to be Linear Regression.
 The third modeling method we use is Linear Regression.
 We can regard the properties of phones as independent variables, and the sales as dependent variables.
 Based on the samples, each data can be viewed as a mapping from the independent variables, which are the properties, to the dependent variables, which are sales.
 As each information is expressed numerical, we can find the function from the independent variables to the dependent variables through linear regression from the data.
 [15]

 Let x1 to x7 respectively denote display resolution, recording definition, RAM, ROM, CPU core, highest camera resolution, and price.
 Let y1denotes click rate and y2denote convert rate.
 The value of the independent variables and dependent variables is the numbers of each option.
 We utilize regression formula 21.